matochondrion/til/javascript/namespace_javascript_in_the_rails_asset_pipeline.md

 I'm not sure if there are noticeable performance consequences, and the code usually fails silently without side effects.
-However reducing the clutter in the global namespace reduces the changes of code collisions and difficult to diagnose bugs.
+However reducing the clutter in the global namespace reduces the chances of code collisions and difficult to diagnose bugs.

 There are numerous namespacing methods for JavaScript.
 A pattern I currently